We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 3. Tokenization NFTs – Good for real world assets

 Tokenization of real-world assets using NFTs has become one of the most popular use cases of digital tokens.
-Essentially, tokenization is the term used to refer to the digital representation of physical commodities and services.
-A major benefit of tokenization is solving liquidity issues, improving efficiency and reducing the chance of fraud.
+Essentially, tokenization refers to the digital representation of physical commodities and services.
+A major benefit of tokenization is solving liquidity issues, improving efficiency, and reducing the chance of fraud.

-For example, buying real estate.
-This typically requires the involvement of multiple third parties, extensive paperwork and a slew of taxes.
+For example, buying real estate typically requires the involvement of multiple third parties, extensive paperwork, and a slew of taxes.
 An NFT representing a property can remove the necessity for some of these measures, particularly intermediaries like real estate agents.

 The possibilities of tokenization don't end there, though.
 By digitally representing typically illiquid assets (like real estate, cars, etc.), these can be fractionalized and sold to different owners.
 Instead of needing to find one person to invest $500,000 in a property, sellers can find five people who wish to invest $100,000.
 Distributions and capital gains could then be fairly split among the five different token holders, as the NFT proves the proportional ownership.